Drosera spatulata, also known as the spoon-leaved sundew, is a tiny carnivorous plant that uses the sticky droplets on its leaves to catch insects.

 Feeding Drosera spatulata

-As mentioned above, Drosera spatulata has evolved to obtain nutrients from the insects it catches.
+As mentioned above, the spoon-leaved sundew has evolved to obtain nutrients from the insects it catches.
 This means it doesn’t need to be fertilized like regular houseplants.
 Houseplant fertilizer can actually be fatal to sundews, so stick to feeding insects.

 Buying Drosera spatulata

-Carnivorous plants like Drosera spatulata are quite popular and can be found at many plant stores and garden centers.
-There is often a bit of a problem with plants purchased at these locations, though.
-They might not always have received the best care prior to you buying them and they are usually planted in an unsuitable soil type.
+Carnivorous plants like the spoon-leaved sundew are quite popular and can be found at many plant stores and garden centers, although they might not always have received the best care prior to you buying them.
 This results in unhealthy plants that are prone to dying shortly after you bring them home.
 No fun!

 If you’d like to buy a Drosera spatulata I recommend finding a specialized nursery, a fellow hobbyist with plants to sell or an online store that knows what they’re doing.
-This store sells Drosera spatulata plants that are planted in the correct medium.
+This store sells Drosera spatulata plants.

 Is Drosera spatulata toxic to cats and dogs?